Positive Modal Logic Beyond Distributivity: Semilattice semantics for weak positive logic

 Using this abbreviation, we define the \emph{second order translation} of a consequence pair $\psi \cp \chi$ by

 \end{definition}

 To disburden notation, we will often abbreviate $\isfil(P_1) \wedge \cdots \wedge \isfil(P_n)$ as $\ISFIL$.

-Since all unary predicates in $\so(\psi \cp \chi)$ are bound (i.e.~in the scope of a quantifier), the formula $\so(\psi \cp \chi)$ can be interpreted in a first-order structure with a single relation.
+Since all unary predicates in $\so(\psi \cp \chi)$ are in the scope of a quantifier, the formula $\so(\psi \cp \chi)$ can be interpreted in a first-order structure with a single relation.
 Therefore, every L-model $\mo{X}$ gives rise to a structure $\mo{X}^{\circ}$ for $\SOL$ in which we can interpret second order translations.

-\begin{lemma} For all L-frames $\mo{X} = (X, \leq)$ and all consequence pairs $\psi \cp \chi$ we have
+\begin{lemma} For all L-frames $\mo{X} = (X, \ftop, \fmeet)$ and all consequence pairs $\psi \cp \chi$ we have

-\end{lemma} \begin{proof} Suppose $\mo{X} \Vdash \psi \cp \chi$.
-Then for every valuation $V$ of the proposition letters we have $V(\psi) \subseteq V(\chi)$.
-If any of the $P_i$ is interpreted as a subset of $X$ that is not a filter, then the implication inside the quantifiers in \eqref{eq:sot} is automatically true, because the antecedent is false.
+\end{lemma} \begin{proof} If $\mo{X}, w \Vdash \psi \cp \chi$ then $w \in V(\psi)$ implies $w \in V(\chi)$ for every valuation $V$ for $\mo{X}$.
+If any of the $P_i$ is inter\-preted as a subset of $X$ that is not a filter, then the implication inside the quantifiers in \eqref{eq:sot} is automatically true, because the antecedent is false.
 If all $P_i$ are interpreted as filters, then the implication holds because of the assumption.
+The converse is similar. \end{proof}